Classicality without local discriminability: decoupling entanglement and complementarity: Features of the theory

 Moreover, in BCT no mixed state has a purification, and superpositions of states (in an operational sense) are not admitted.
 The latter features are a consequence of the no-go results proven in Ref.~\cite{d2019classical} for general simplicial theories.\footnote{However, notice that, in principle, the existence of simplicial theories where at least some mixed states can be purified~\cite{winczewski2018no}, or satisfying an operational formulation of the superposition principle given in Ref.~\cite{d2019classical}, cannot be excluded.} Interestingly, this means that entanglement implies neither the purification nor the superposition principles (nor weaker formulations of these, holding just for a finite number of states).
 However, BCT satisfies the \emph{(essential) uniqueness of purification principle}~\cite{bookDCP2017}: \begin{property}[Essential uniqueness of purification] Let $\Theta$ be an OPT, and $\sys{A},\sys{B}\in\Sys{\Theta}$.
 If there exist $\rket{\Sigma_1}_{\sys{AB}},\rket{\Sigma_2}_{\sys{AB}}\in\PurSt{AB}$ and $\rbra{\tilde{e}_1}_{\sys{B}},\rbra{\tilde{e}_2}_{\sys{B}}\in\EffN{B}$ such that

 then there exists $\T{R}\in\RevTransf{B}{B}$ such that:

 \end{property} In other words, \emph{if there exists} a purification $\rket{\Sigma}_{\sys{AB}}$ of some given deterministic state, then such $\rket{\Sigma}_{\sys{AB}}$ is \emph{essentially unique} in $\sys{AB}$, namely, unique up to reversible local transformations of $\sys{B}$.
 Notice that Property~\ref{prope:uniqueness_purification}---choosing $\sys{A}=\sys{I}$---implies \emph{transitivity of reversible channels on pure states}.
-We observe that Property~\ref{prope:uniqueness_purification} is independent of the purification principle---since, e.g., given any OPT, one can always restrict the class of transformations to the identity $\T{I}$ and the braiding $\T{S}$ families in a consistent way, ending up with a mere prepare-and-measure scenario possibly satisfying purification, but not Property~\ref{prope:uniqueness_purification}.
+We observe that Property~\ref{prope:uniqueness_purification} is independent of the purification principle, since, given any OPT with local discriminability, one can always restrict: (i) the class of reversible transformations to the identity $\T{I}$ and the braiding $\T{S}$ families (and compositions thereof), and (ii) the class of effects to the separable ones---and this can be done in a consistent way, ending up with a mere prepare-and-measure scenario.
+Thus, such a prepare-and-measure version of e.g.~QT satisfies the purification principle, but violates essential uniqueness.